How you can help right now

 - Right thing, right bin.
 Check it out before you chuck it out.

 - Reduce, reuse or recycle as much as you can before you reach for the rubbish bin.
-Sites such as Freecycle or the Surrey Reuse Network could make it easy for you to find another home for your unwanted items.
+Other ways to reduce, re-use or recycle.

 - Home composting is a great way to recycle garden waste.